Harvard-Neutrino/atmospheric-neutrino-experiment-mc/README.md

 # ORCA file
 The simulation file for ORCA follows the same notation and contains the same variables as the IceCube Upgrade one.

-[]

-# Simple plotting code
-To use it, make sure you meet all the requirements by doing:
-> pip install - r requirements.txt

 # Other